Goyal-co/docker-compose/README.md

-Certainly!
-Here’s a **README.md** for your [docker-compose](https://github.com/Goyal-co/docker-compose) repo, designed to be clear for both you and collaborators:

----

 # CRM Docker Compose Deployment

 This repository contains the **Docker Compose setup** and **Caddy reverse proxy configuration** for deploying the CRM application, which consists of a frontend and backend service.